andywer/larablob/README.md

 ### Larablob\Facades\BlobStore

 ##### BlobStore::getPath()
 Returns the path to the blob store base directory on the file system.
+Defaults to `{project-dir}/storage/larablob`

 ##### BlobStore::createBlobGroup(string $name)
 Creates a new blob group using the supplied `$name` and returns the `BlobGroup` instance.
 May throw a `Larablob\Exceptions\NamingException` or a `Larablob\Exceptions\AlreadyPresentException`.